-The Internal Revenue Service ("IRS") has determined and informed the plan sponsors by letters dated April 28, 2017 for the Hourly Plan and Salaried Plan and a letter dated April 10, 2018 for the Niles Bargaining Plan that the Plans are qualified and the trust established under the Plans is tax exempt under the appropriate sections of the Code.
+The Internal Revenue Service ("IRS") has determined and informed the plan sponsors by letters dated April 28, 2017 for the Hourly Plan and Salaried Plan that the Plans are qualified and the trust established under the Plans is tax exempt under the appropriate sections of the Code.
 These Plans have been amended since receiving the determination letters.
 However, the Plans' administrator and the Plans' tax counsel believe that the Plans are currently designed and being operated in compliance with the applicable requirements of the Code.
 Therefore, they believe the Plans were qualified and the related trust was tax-exempt as of the financial statements date.

-US GAAP require the Plans' management to evaluate tax positions taken by the Plans and recognize a tax liability (or asset) if the organization has taken an uncertain position that would not be sustained upon examination by the IRS.
-The Plans' administrator and its tax counsel have analyzed the tax positions taken by the Plans and have concluded that as of December 31, 2021 and 2020, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure to the financial statements.
+US GAAP requires the Plans' management to evaluate tax positions taken by the Plans and recognize a tax liability (or asset) if the organization has taken an uncertain position that would not be sustained upon examination by the IRS.
+The Plans' administrator and its tax counsel have analyzed the tax positions taken by the Plans and have concluded that as of December 31, 2022 and 2021, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure to the financial statements.
 As such, no reserve is required under US GAAP.
 The Plans are subject to audits by the IRS; however, there are no current IRS audits for any tax periods in progress.
 The Plans' administrator and its tax counsel believe the Plans are no longer subject to IRS audits outside the statutory audit period.